odoo/documentation/content/applications/sales/sales/amazon_connector/update.rst

 .. warning::
     You should never install new modules in your production database without testing them in a duplicate or staging environment.
-For Odoo.com customers, a duplicate database can be created from the database management page as explained in :doc:`this documentation page </administration/db_management/db_online>`.
-For
-    Odoo.sh users, you should use a staging or duplicate database.
+For Odoo.com customers, a duplicate database can be created from the database management page.
+For Odoo.sh users, you should use a staging or duplicate database.
 For on-premise users, you should use a staging environment - you should contact your integrating partner for more information regarding how to test a new module in your particular setup.